mcneel/help-docs/_en/flamingo/5/help/material-editor.md

 Use this bar to navigate the material during its development.

 #### ![images/met_leftarrow.png](images/met-leftarrow.png) Back Arrow
 Walks back though the current material or the previously selected materials.
 For instance, materials with textures have multiple layers.
-Use this arrow to get back to the parent material from the texture details.
+Use this arrow to return to the parent material from the texture details.

 ####  ![images/met_rightarrow.png](images/met-rightarrow.png) Forward Arrow
 Walks back though the current material or the previously selected materials.
 For instance materials with textures have multiple layers.
-Use this arrow to get back to the recently used texture from the parent material.
+Use this arrow to return to the recently used texture from the parent material.

 #### ![images/material_editor.png](images/material_editor.png)![images/texture-2dchecker.png](images/texture-2dchecker.png) Currently selected material name